 National Historic Landmark

-The only school in the United States located on the site of a historic Shaker village, The Mount Lebanon Shaker Society was designated a National Historic Landmark in 1965.
+Darrow is the only school in the United States located on the site of a historic Shaker village.
+The Mount Lebanon Shaker Society was designated a National Historic Landmark in 1965.
 It’s a setting of unparalleled beauty and historical significance that has helped define the character of the School and touches the lives of everyone who lives and learns here.

 The Shakers came to Mount Lebanon in 1781 and established a self-sufficient religious community that is remembered for its seed and medicinal enterprises, for respect and interdependence with the environment, for the quality and simplicity of its hand-crafted furniture, and for its reverential approach to living and learning.
 Though the community grew and thrived in the 19th century, by the early 20th century its membership had significantly declined.